flybywiresim/docs/docs/pilots-corner/index.md

 Welcome to the Pilot's Corner of the FlyByWire Documentation site.

-This section is aimed at sim pilots of all levels and covers topics regarding flying airliners in Microsoft Flight Simulator especially the Airbus A320neo and A380.
+This section is aimed at sim pilots of all levels and covers topics regarding flying airliners in Microsoft Flight Simulator, especially the Airbus A320neo and A380.

 <p style="color:coral; font-size:24px;">This is for simulation purposes only.</p>